Reviews You Can Rely On

 Operating Cost

 The long-term costs of operating the Pur Plus 11‑Cup Pitcher are a bit disappointing, but not a dealbreaker when considering buying one.
 Replacement filters cost more than some simpler pitchers, particularly if you're a heavy user.
-Each filter lasts up to 40 gallons (~2 months), so annual costs can add up compared to basic models, but the tradeoff is superior filtration and reduced bottled water usage.
+Each filter lasts up to 40 gallons, which should last an average 2-person household about one month.
+Annual costs can add up compared to basic models, but the tradeoff is superior filtration and reduced bottled water usage.

 Estimated Cost Per Year